SandroMiccoli/miccoliPortfolio/INSTALL.md

 These steps assume Raspberry Pi OS **Debian 13 (Trixie) Lite** (no desktop), user **pi**, and a Raspberry Pi 4 or 5.

-On boot the Node server should start on port 8080, then Chromium should open fullscreen on the attached display.
+On boot the Node server should start on port 8080, then Sway should open Chromium fullscreen on the attached display.

 ## Hardware